jrmeyerhofer/LITA2017/Lesson_7/README.md

 =CONCATENATE("<li><img width='10%' src='", D2, "' /><a class='title' href='", E2,"'> ", C2, "</a> by ", B2, "</li>")
 ```
 11. This code will string together our data with some HTML tags to create a list.
 Highlight cells F2:F7 and press cmd+D or ctrl+D to fill down the formula.
-12. In your favorite text editor (need one? ), enter in this code to create our HTML file:
+12. In your favorite text editor, enter in this code to create our HTML file:
 ```
 <!DOCTYPE html>
 <html>